HackSquadUPRM/WOC_Firebase/README.md

 ### What is this repository for? ###

-Angular-2 Boilperplate code with task builder.
+Angular-2 boilperplate code with gulp building your tasks, handling the transpilation of your typescript into javascript, compiling your sass into css, and starting a local web server at http://localhost:8000.

 This library provides the basic building blocks for building Angular-2 applications transpiled from Transcript, complete with src and app scaffolding for components, directives, services, pipes, sass, javascript, and assets.

 It also comes initialized with npm commands to easily build components, directives, services, and pipes through the command line.
-More on this later in the readme.
+More on that later in the readme.

-* 2.1.1
+* v2.1.4
     - now updated for the stable release of Angular 2.0.0!

 ### How do I get set up? ###